The Depression Problem No One Talks About

 But there have also been the friends who have stuck it out with me all along: Incredible women who not only stood by me during the worst of times, but also took time out of their busy days to check in on me daily, visit me, listen to me, and even try to distract me.
 At first, I called them my “true friends.”
 But I no longer think that distinction is fair.
 In fact, it’s a bit obnoxious.

 The truth is, everyone does what they need to do to get by, whether that means backing off or stepping up to the plate.
 I don’t think any of the friends who abandoned me during my low points love me any less.
 I certainly don’t love them any less.
-But now, I realise we all do the best we can.
-The best I can do right now is to help spread awareness about an affliction that affects so many of us.
+But now, I realize we all do the best we can.
+The best I can do right now is to help spread awareness about an affliction that affects an estimated 14.8 million American adults at some point in their lives.
 And you know what?
 Doing my part to fight the stigma about it makes me happy.

 Advertisement